ae.files

 Parameters:

-other (Union[str, RegisteredFile, CachedFile, Path, PurePath, Any]) – other file object to compare this instance with.
+other (Union[str, RegisteredFile, CachedFile, Path, PurePath, Any]) – another file object to compare this instance with.

 Return type: